grafana/tns/README.md

 ### Docker
 This demo assumes you have Docker installed.
 Follow instructions [here](https://docs.docker.com/install/) for more details.

+_Note_: The `k3d` kubernetes distribution used for this demo runs as a single node cluster inside docker.
+Make sure your docker daemon has at least 2.5 GB of total memory available for all pods in this deployment to be scheduled.

 ### k3d
 To run this demo, you need a Kubernetes cluster.
 While the demo should work against any Kubernetes cluster, these docs will assume a locally running `k3d` cluster.
 Download and